-But this is Trump’s America, where we have the president using a lapdog U.S. Attorney General to dig up dirt on his enemies; tweeting videos of senior citizens shouting “White Power!”, using teargas on U.S. citizens for a photo op, failing to act on information that Russia was putting bounties on the lives of American soldiers.
+But this is Trump’s America, where we have the president using a lapdog U.S. Attorney General to dig up dirt on his enemies; tweeting videos of senior citizens shouting “White Power!”; using teargas on U.S. citizens for a photo op; and failing to act on information that Russia was putting bounties on the lives of American soldiers.
 And today, bragging about sending in U.S. Marshals to assassinate U.S. citizens.

 But we just see all of these things wash over in a news cycle as Trump comes up with a new outrage to distract from the old one.

 Loeffler is, among other things, in her role as part-owner of the Atlanta Dream, the WNBA’s version of Donald Sterling.
 Hers is a more Southern bougie style than Sterling’s crass dirty-old-man routine, but she shares Sterling’s worldview of not valuing the lives of Black and brown people.

 Loeffler, appointed to the U.S. Senate by Georgia Gov. Brian Kemp in 2019 after Sen. Johnny Isakson retired for health reasons, is one of 21 candidates on the ballot for her first real election.
 She trails Democratic candidate Raphael Warnock, the favorite candidate of WNBA players who are united against Loeffler.
 Warnock, at 30 percent, and Loeffler, at 26 percent are the frontrunners in the huge field.